Untitled (NCFH, Boston) 12"x18" Credit: Photograph from "Looking Into Light," an exhibition from the National Center on Family Homelessness

 Rising demand for rental housing pushed rents higher when the recession depressed homeownership rates across the U.S., according to Out of Reach 2012.
 And the supply of low-cost rental units shrank, with landlords either remodeling them into higher-priced units or letting properties decay.
 The most serious shortages of affordable, decent rental units confront the poorest of the working poor — those earning 30 percent or less of area median income.
 For every 100 workers in this category seeking to rent a home, only 30 units that they can afford are available, according to the report.

 Washington is the 16th most expensive state in the nation in terms of the Housing Wage required to pay for an affordable two-bedroom apartment, says NLIHC.
-A renter working here at the minimum wage of $9.04 per hour would have to put in 80 hours, 52 weeks a year (see chart at top right), and a renter earning the average Washington state wage of $14.62 would have to work 50 hours per week all year.
+A renter working here at the minimum wage of $9.04 per hour would have to put in 80 hours, 52 weeks a year, and a renter earning the average Washington state wage of $14.62 would have to work 50 hours per week all year.

 In short, says the report, even Washingtonians working full time at the state’s average wage can’t afford a very modest two-bedroom family apartment.